mynodebtc/mynode_docs/docs/lightning/rtl.md

 ### Opening a Channel

 To spend bitcoins on the Lightning network, one must first find peers on the network and open a channel with them.
 Peers can be trusted friends or complete strangers.
-[1ML.com](https://1ml.com/node?order=channelcount&active=true) or the myNode Telegram channel are good places to find peers.
+[1ML.com](https://1ml.com/node?order=channelcount&active=true) or the MyNode Telegram channel are good places to find peers.

 When you have selected another Lightning node to connect to, click on "Lightning" in the RTL navigation panel, then click on "Peers/Channels".
 Under the "Connections" heading, find and click on "Peers" as shown: